 How to Use Your CME Money Before the End of the Year

 If you’re a physician or PA-C with an annual allowance to spend on continuing medical education (CME), you should start thinking about how you want to use any balance you have remaining as the end of the year approaches.
 An important component of working in healthcare is to make sure you are keeping up with new developments in your field, so if you have a stipend to cover CME expenses, it’s a good idea to use it.
-Here are a few tips to use the allowance, maximize your education experience, and efficiently obtain end-of-the-year CME credits.
+Here are a few tips on using the allowance, maximizing your education experience, and how to get CME credits before the end of the year.

 First, a bit of terminology